lsantos2000/asp-net-webapi-backend/README.md

 Overall, this code sets up the database context for a game store application, defines the Game and Genre entities, and seeds initial data into the database tables.
 This setup is essential for the application to interact with the database and perform operations on the Game and Genre entities.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ### License

 This project is licensed under the MIT License.

-See the LICENSE file for details.
+Code based, and modified for demo purposes, on the source code of the YouTube video "ASP.NET Core Full Course For Beginners" by Julio Casal at https://dotnetacademy.io, see https://www.youtube.com/watch?v=AhAxLiGC7Pc and https://www.youtube.com/watch?v=RBVIclt4sOo .
+I encourage you to visit the above links and follow the original author.